Congiopodus: Characteristics

 Congiopodus pigfishes have a compressed body with a prominent snout, a terminal mouth and a single nostril on each side.
 It has small gill openings over the pectoral fins.
 They sometimes have no scales and, if they are present, they are tiny and spiny.
 The pelvic and pectoral fins have narrow bases and few unbranched fin rays.
 There are no sharp spines in the anal fin while the dorsal fin has between 14 and 21 spines and 11 and 14 soft rays.
 These are medium sized fishes with the largest species being C. torvus which has a maximum published total length of 76 cm.

 Distribution and habitat

 Congiopodus pigfishes are found in the southern Pacific and southern Atlantic Oceans.
 They are demersal fishes with some species in shallow coastal waters and others living in deeper waters.

+Biology

+One Congiopodid, Congiopodus peruvianus, is found in the shallow South American waters.
+In this species the adult's dorsal fin is relatively shorter than the juvenile's fin, but they all resemble yellow and orange dead tree leaves.